Photo credit: Nick Linnen on Unsplash

 Some people define Lean FIRE as under $40k in annual spending; FIRE as $40–$100k in annual spending; and Fat FIRE as $100k+ in annual spending.

-I wholeheartedly disagree with this!
-After all, $100k could be Fat FIRE in a small Canadian town but Lean FIRE in San Francisco.
-Instead, I define each category more loosely:
+However, I prefer looser definitions that are not based on hard numbers.
+That’s because $100k could be Fat FIRE in a small Canadian town but Lean FIRE in San Francisco.
+That said, here are my definitions:

 - Lean FIRE: The essentials with little or no discretionary spending.